AUSANGATE TREK + MACHU PICCHU PACKAGE

 - Hot water every morning and evening for hand washing purposes

-- Boiled water to fill your water bottle every morning and afternoon
+- Boiled water to fill your water bottles every morning and afternoon

 - Entrance to the Ausangate trail